 How Does Sleep Deprivation Affect Our Emotions?

-Essentially, Tamm believes that with lack of proper sleep, there’s a breakdown of communication between the input that the brain receives and the way the brain regulates the emotional response to that data.
+Essentially, Tamm believes that with a lack of proper sleep, there’s a breakdown of communication between the input that the brain receives and the way the brain regulates the emotional response to that data.
 She did find that sleep deprivation did not negatively impact one’s ability to feel empathy for others who are in pain.

 In respect to the study examining the relation of pollen exposure to sleep loss, participants in the study who had seasonal allergies admitted to having difficulty sleeping throughout the year.
-However, surprisingly, they felt they slept more deeply during pollen season as opposed to the rest of the year.
+However, surprisingly, they felt they slept more deeply during the pollen season as opposed to the rest of the year.
 While Tamm expected pollen season to interfere with sleep patterns, it seemed to have an opposite effect on the test subjects.

-Ms. Tamm also admitted the study did not provide proof of a change in brain mechanisms associated with lack of sleep.
+Ms. Tamm also admitted the study did not provide proof of a change in brain mechanisms associated with a lack of sleep.
 While she expected to see an altering of the brain’s emotional system, MRI scans didn’t show any changes in this regard.
 Even so, Tamm feels that the discovery that sleep deprivation contributes to negative emotions could pave the way for more research searching for a correlation between sleep disorders and mental health issues like depression.

 4 Ways Sleep Deprivation Affects Your Outlook on Life

 The amygdala is the part of the brain responsible for rapid responses and, as we build up a sleep debt, the amygdala is more deeply affected.
 This is why we tend to overreact when we’re tired, or when we haven’t been getting enough sleep.
 Another task of the amygdala is to engage the prefrontal cortex, which helps us impulsively react to situations.
-It’s what prompts us to slam on the breaks when we see a cop, or jump back to work as the boss turns the corner.
+It’s what prompts us to slam on the breaks when we see a cop or jump back to work as the boss turns the corner.
 Without sufficient sleep, these responses are slowed.

 Another problem caused by sleep deprivation is repetitive negative thinking.
 This is a condition in which you begin having negative thoughts and, over time, your brain consistently repeats those thoughts.
 People who carry a sleep debt tend to dwell on these thoughts, which can darken their overall perceptions.
 The only effective method of breaking this cycle is by catching up on your sleep.